satansdeer/satansdeer.github.com/content/legacy-posts/record-screen-in-mont/index.md

 3. Add one zoom effect to the most important action.

 Export the result and compare it to the raw recording.

-## Summary

-Mont screen recording is useful because recording and editing are part of the same workflow.

-Capture the screen, optionally capture camera, keep them editable as separate layers, add focused zoom effects, and export only after previewing the result.